The feeling of bladder pressure, even though you don’t have to “go,” has many potential causes including three kinds of cancer.

 Ovarian Cancer.
 The growing cancerous mass can cause the ovaries and the uterus to put pressure on the bladder, creating the illusion that urine needs to be voided.

-Bladder Pressure Remedies and Solutions
+Bladder Pressure Remedies

 Preventing a urinary tract infection is the first line of prevention of bladder pressure.